erossini/BlazorMarkdownEditor/README.md

 # Blazor Markdown Editor
-This is a Markdown Editor component for [Blazor WebAssembly](https://www.puresourcecode.com/tag/blazor-webassembly/) and [Blazor Server](https://www.puresourcecode.com/tag/blazor-server/) with .NET6.
-The component is based on [EasyMDE](https://easy-markdown-editor.tk/) version _2.18.0_ to create the editor.
+This is a Markdown Editor component for [Blazor WebAssembly](https://www.puresourcecode.com/tag/blazor-webassembly/) and [Blazor Server](https://www.puresourcecode.com/tag/blazor-server/) with .NET8.
+The component is based on [EasyMDE](https://github.com/erossini/EasyMarkdownEditor) version _1.0.x_ to create the editor.
+I decided to create my repository for the JavaScript library because I wanted to have control over the updates and the changes.
+The component is a wrapper around the JavaScript library and it is a Blazor component that allows you to use the Markdown Editor in your Blazor application.

 For more documentation and help this component, visit the post I created [here](https://www.puresourcecode.com/dotnet/blazor/markdown-editor-component-for-blazor/).

 ![markdown-editor-blazor-logo](https://user-images.githubusercontent.com/9497415/149015375-005eded7-4b4e-4644-b08b-8db24511f0db.jpg)